LOW RATES LDA LEGAL SERVICES

 We can assist you with:

-Petitions for a relative, Residence Adjustments, Citizenships, DACA, Fiance Visa, Work Authorizations, Translation of documents from Spanish into English and viceversa, and anything related to Immigration issues.
+Petitions for a relative, Residence Adjustments, Citizenships, DACA, Keeping Families Together, Fiance Visa, Work Authorizations, Translation of documents from Spanish into English and viceversa, and anything related to Immigration issues.

 Our rates are very reasonable and according to your specific case.
 Providing you with a payment plan to help you with your budget.